Panchanan Ghoshal: Literary works

 Ghoshal's first short story Nicher Samaj was published in Kollol Magazine.
-He became lecturer of Calcutta University and guest lecturer of many institution and universities all over the India.
+He became lecturer of Calcutta University and guest lecturer of many institutions and universities all over India.
 He wrote many articles, novels and books in Bengali, Hindi, Oria and English in criminology and criminal psychology.
 His most notable contribution is Aparadhbiggan in 8 volumes explaining cause and effect of crime in society as well as mentality of criminals and their reformation.
 Ghoshal was one of the pioneer of Indian crime literature.
 His others books are: